Mindfulness App with Journal Prompts for Daily Reflection

 5. Review the week briefly, looking for simple patterns in timing, emotions, or prompt types, then adjust reminders or choose gentler prompts if the habit feels too heavy.

-A useful session can be under five minutes.
-If it helps you notice and return, it counts.
+One pattern we notice: a useful check-in can take less than five minutes.
+If it helps you notice, write one honest line, and return, it counts.

 5 Daily Mindfulness Prompt Criteria That Matter